 Businesses must follow certain guidelines when it comes to hiring.
 Employers must complete a thorough check on each employee for authorization to work in America.
 Failure to do so can come back to haunt you.

 It is common to miss a step or to feel a strong desire to give a hard-working immigrant a chance to earn a living.
 An immigration attorney can help you understand what steps to take to address this compliance issue when it arises.

 Working with an immigration lawyer in St Louis from the KW Law firm helps put your mind at rest.
 While we cannot guarantee results, we push as hard as possible to ensure the affected parties can legally remain in the United States.
-Contact our Missouri law firm today for a free consultation.
+Contact our Missouri law firm today.